gnmonsour/typegraphQL-study/projectLog.md

 - needed set 'strictPropertyInitialization' to false in the tsconfig.json file to disable the compile error on the User entity class properties
 - added postgres path to environment variables
 - added a mutation, enhance User with typeorm decorators to align to graphql types
-- added user data
+- setup a FieldResolver annotation in the resolver to return a concatenation as a name field
 - query failure!! found that I mispelled synchronize in the ormconfig.json

--
+- added user data to test, succeeds and denies duplicate email as well